Date and time: Wednesday 5 and Thursday 6 December 2018.

 Location: Forensic Academy, The University of Manchester

 Fee: £599 - includes training materials, lunch and refreshments.
-Please note that manuals are no longer able to be purchased due to delivery constraints.

 How to book: Book online or download and complete the Forensic Academy event booking form (Word, 41KB)

 Contact us: Email firstname.lastname@example.org or phone +44 (0)161 306 7802